Behavioral signals in the Connect web library (Pro)

 Prerequisites

-During the onboarding process, our provisioning team has registered your application with Connect and sent your team an application key and endpoint URL.
+During the onboarding process, our provisioning team has registered your application with Connect and sent your team an application key and collector URL.
 You'll need these values when installing the Connect library.

 Instructions